 Introduction

 In an Attack & Defense style CTF, each team starts out with an identical set of vulnerable services.
-Their goal is to find vulnerabilities in these services, patch their own instances of them, and exploit the vulnerabilities they find in other teams's instances to steal flags.
+Teams need to find vulnerabilities in these services, patch their own instances of them, and exploit the vulnerabilities they find in other teams' instances to steal flags.

-You will have root access to the machine that's hosting your services, so you will be able to see their source code and modify it to patch the vulnerabilities.
+You will have root access to the machine that's hosting your services, so you will be able to see the source code and modify it to patch the vulnerabilities.
+The services will generally be hosted using Docker containers.

 Scoring

-The game is split into basic units of time called "ticks" that will last approximately 180 seconds each.
+The game is split into basic units of time called "ticks" that will last approximately 120 seconds each.
 On every tick, competitors may lose or gain points based on 3 different scoring categories.
-The points for the offense and defense categories get added up to calculate the total (), with the winning team having the highest number of points.
+The points for the offense, defense, and uptime categories get added up (and multiplied by the uptime percentage) to calculate the total ().
+The team with the highest total score at the end of the competition wins.

 The scoring engine will place a new flag in each of the team's services on every tick.
-Teams will gain offense () points by stealing those flags from other teams.
-The team will gain a number of points equivalent to N/<captures of that flag>.
-N is 1.0 for active teams and 0.2 for inactive teams.
-A team is "active" if that team has captured at least 1 flag.
-For example, if a flag placed on a service during tick 10 gets captured by 5 teams, each of those 5 teams will gain 1.0/5=0.20 points for that flag, capped at 15 points per tick, per service.
+Teams will gain offense points by stealing those flags from other teams.
+The team will gain a number of points equivalent to N/<number of times that flag was stolen>.
+N is 1.5 for flags from "active" teams and 0.1 for flags from "inactive" teams.
+A team is "active" if it has captured at least 1 flag from another team.
+For example, if a flag placed on an active team's service during tick 10 gets captured by 5 teams, each of those 5 teams will gain 1.5/5=0.30 points for that flag.

-The teams will also receive a one-time point bonus for capturing their first flag based on submission time (the sooner you submit your first flag, the higher the bonus will be): 250 * exp(-0.025 * SUBMISSION_TIME_IN_SECONDS/180)
+The teams will also receive a one-time bonus for capturing their first flag based on submission time (the sooner you submit your first flag, the higher the bonus will be): 50 * exp(-0.025 * SUBMISSION_TIME_IN_SECONDS/180), where SUBMISSION_TIME_IN_SECONDS is the number of seconds elapsed since the competition start.

-In addition, each team's service's total score will be multiplied by their uptime percentage () to calculate their final score for the service.
-For example, if a team scores 1000 points in the Attack/Defense for Service A with an uptime percentage () of 75%, the team will end up with 750 points on the Attack/Defense scoreboard for Service A.
+In addition, each team's service's total score will be multiplied by their uptime percentage for that service to calculate their final score.
+For example, if a team scores 1000 points in the Attack/Defense for Service A with an uptime percentage of 75%, the team will end up with 750 points on the Attack/Defense scoreboard for Service A.

 Flag Submissions

 The scoring engine continuously puts new flags in each team's services (1 flag per service per tick) by using the functionality of that service.
 The flags are meant to be private, and the location of where they are stored is different for every service.
 Each flag is also associated with a unique "flag identifier" / "flag id", which corresponds to a different value for different services.
-Since each service contains many flags, these flag identifiers are made public to the attacking teams, so that they know which flags to go after.
+Since each service contains many flags, these flag identifiers are made public to the attacking teams, so that they have the needed information to locate a particular flag on a team's service.
+Without it, you'd have to enumerate all the data on the service to find anything.

 A list of available flags can be accessed and captured flags can be submitted using the API.
 You can access the documentation here, but the following are the main endpoints you should be aware of: